 You should have a proper strategy to entice customers to visit your offline event.
 We’ll provide you with the necessary steps to develop one for your company.

 - Create and communicate a clear message.
-When thinking about an appropriate message, make sure that it aligns with your brand and enables customers to build associations.
+When thinking about an appropriate message, make sure that it aligns with your brand’s communication style and enables customers to build strong associations.
 Red Bull’s “Stratos” campaign is an outstanding example.
-Since the famous brand of energy drinks associates itself with boldness, risk, and excitement, a skydiving event is the right choice to highlight Red Bull’s brand personality.
+Since the famous energy drinks brand associates itself with boldness, risk, and excitement, a skydiving event manages to highlight Red Bull’s brand personality.

 - Develop a campaign that provides value.
 When developing an experiential campaign, keep in mind that you need to provide some value.
 A campaign is successful if it manages to educate its target audience and bring something beneficial.
-Krylon’s “The First ever Pinterest yard sale” is an example that demonstrates its value for the earth and society.
+Krylon’s “The First Ever Pinterest Yard Sale” is an example that demonstrates its value for the planet and society.